 The Eberly Family

 In 1917, Orville Eberly, of Fayette County, Pennsylvania, left German Township High School in his sophomore year to marry Ruth Rhoda Moore, a neighbor and family friend.
-They made their home in Greensboro, Pa., where Orville started out as a coal mine electrician.
+They made their home in Greensboro, Pennsylvania, where Orville started out as a coal mine electrician.
 He soon went into the mines for the higher pay needed to support his growing family of three children, Robert, Margaret and Carolyn.

 He worked for the W.J.
 Rainey Company mines in Pennsylvania and West Virginia for the next 15 years.
 Then in 1933, in the midst of the Great Depression, he entered into a contract to mine coal from the County Home Mine, which supplied coal to Fayette County buildings.
 The following year, Orville, along with a school teacher and a local doctor, organized the Old Home Fuel Company and obtained a lease on the Old Home Mine where Orville once worked.